 Noor and Brad are currently making feature films and exhibitions.
-Their first feature film will launch in 2019.
+Their first feature film RUPTURES will launch in October 2019 at London Film Festival.
 Their most recent installation work is The Scar (2018) on State enforced disappearance

 Exhibitions and video works.

 Between 2008 and 2016 Noor and Brad’s art practice was framed as a fictional institution.
 This ‘Museum of Non Participation’ sought to confront (non) participation as a neoliberal condition and a threshold— between forms of resistance and forces of oppression.

 As part of the Museum of non Participation, Noor and Brad made multiple works that they called ‘Acts’ including Deep State (2012) - a science fiction-inflected protest "training film”, Hold Your Ground (2011) a video conceived as a form of protest in Canary Wharf Tube Station and the installation The Unreliable Narrator (2014) on political intimacy, terrorism and the condition of permanent emergency.